connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Find Public Arrest Records in Connecticut

-Persons who wish to find an arrest record in Connecticut must identify and contact the record custodian.
+The first step individuals seeking to locate an arrest record in Connecticut should take is to identify and contact the record custodian.
 Then, they must submit a request via the channels outlined by the record custodian.
 Most custodians of arrest records provide in-person, mail, and online options for obtaining arrest records.
-The online option is the fastest of these options, but it may not necessarily be the most robust, especially for persons who seek details about an arrest, such as the accompanying warrant or police report.
+The online option is the fastest of these options.
+Still, it may not necessarily be the most comprehensive, especially for individuals seeking details about an arrest, such as the accompanying warrant or police report.

 Determine the record custodian: Generally, the record custodian for publicly available arrest records in Connecticut is the law enforcement agency that took the individual into custody.
 Usually, this is the local police department.
 However, it is also possible to obtain complementary information from the jail or prison where the suspect was processed or booked into the criminal justice system.
 This typically applies when the arresting agency is the state police department or a federal law enforcement agency.

 Contact the record custodian: Upon identifying the record custodian, the requestor must contact the agency to inquire about its public records request procedure.
 Generally, this information is available on the police department's official website.
-Contacting the agency is not necessary if the information sought is available online but may be considered if requesting an arrest record by mail or if a requestor wishes to schedule a physical visit.
+Contacting the agency is not necessary if the information sought is available online, but it may be considered if requesting an arrest record by mail or if a requester wishes to schedule a physical visit.

 Submit the record request: As earlier mentioned, requestors have three options when finding Connecticut arrest records.
 Online searches are the fastest, most convenient, and usually free.
 For mail-in requests, the requestor must write a letter to the record custodian and provide sufficient details to facilitate a record search.
 It is advisable to contact an agency before sending a mail request, especially if instructions are not published on their website.
 Generally, mail-in requests must include the letter, a money order or check for applicable fees, and a self-addressed envelope—all enclosed in a separate envelope and mailed to the record custodian's address.